 11. Snap a pic of your ride photos

 Many rides, especially thrill rides, take your picture while you ride.
 The pictures are displayed on monitors for a short time immediately after the ride.
-You can purchase a copy in some locations, but Disney also allows guests to snap a picture of the image on the screen with their own device.
+If you have MaxPass, which comes with unlimited PhotoPass downloads, you can also download and share the hi-res attraction images through the Disneyland Mobile App.
+Just type in the photo number from the monitor into the app.
+If you do not have MaxPass, Disney also allows guests to snap a picture of the image on the screen with their own device.
 Try that at any other amusement park and you will get a harsh reprimand.
 After you exit Buzz Lightyear’s Astro Blasters you can use the screens to email yourself the photo souvenir for free.
-If you have MaxPass, which comes with unlimited PhotoPass downloads, you can also download and share the hi-res attraction images through the Disneyland Mobile App.
-Just type in the photo number from the monitor into the app.
+(Although we are not bragging about the poor quality of that photo.)

 12. Get free short-term parking for Downtown Disney

 13. Build with Legos

-In Downtown Disney, anyone can build with Legos outside the Lego store.
+In Downtown Disney, anyone can build with Legos outside and inside the Lego store.
 You can construct a project and play with it.
 There are some interactive brick-building stations inside the store as well.

 14. Pick up free FASTPASSES

 If you are willing to give up 60 to 90 minutes of your time in exchange for saving time later by skipping the lines, you might want to stop by the Disney Vacation Club kiosk (now located near Tortilla Jo’s) at Downtown Disney.
 If you attend their presentation they will give each member in your group (including kids) free FASTPASSES that you can load on your pass or park ticket.
 They have videos and toys to entertain the kids while you listen to the presentation.

 Mythical and Legendary Freebies at Disneyland